prateekpkulkarni/prateekpkulkarni.github.io/README.md

   - BTech in [Electronics and Communication Engineering](https://ec.pes.edu)
   - Class of 2026

+- **Kendriya Vidyalaya Hebbal** | Apr.
+'22
+  - Grade 12 (Physics, Math, Chemistry and Biology along with English (Lit & Lang).
+  - Looking back, I feel blessed to have attended one of the finest schools(During my time at the school, it was ranked in the top 10 day schools in India for a couple of consecutive years)!
+Not only did KV expose to me to a ton of opportunities but the environment really infused a research-driven enthusiasm.
+Besides, the vibrant lush-green campus with lots of open space always set an ideal atmosphere to be in!

 ## Awards and Honors

 ### __Explain the Concept__ | IISc.
 2019